Once you experience what stress can do to your body, managing it no longer seems optional.

 “Meditation is a wonderful stress management tool as it calms both the body and mind simultaneously,” Seti says.

-To help counteract the effects of stress on the body, she recommends starting with a guided meditation program.
+To help counteract the effects of stress on the body, she recommends starting with a guided meditation program, such as Unstress: 21 Days of Meditation for Relaxation, Calm, and Less Anxiety.

 “Getting solid quality sleep can help ensure your body’s resources are replenished to help you fight stress,” Seti says.